LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section is provides an overview of changes to dev compared to `Loop 3.4.4`.
+This section provides an overview of changes to `dev` compared to `Loop 3.4.4`.
+These will be included in the next release, planned as `Loop 3.6.0`.

+In the meantime, the version number remains `3.5.0` in the `dev` branch.

 ### Add Automatic Certificate Generation and Renewal